 The Sustainable Development Goals or SDGs are a collection of 17 interlinked global goals designed to be a “blueprint to achieve a better and more sustainable future for all”.
 The SDGs were set up in 2015 by the United Nations General Assembly and are intended to be achieved by 2030.

 This Springwise series showcases the innovative technology and solutions that will help us to get there.

 9. Industry, innovation, and infrastructure

 17. Partnerships for the goals

 Since they were adopted, the SDGs have got a lot of people talking and thinking about sustainability – businesses, governments and thought leaders alike.
 But for all this talking and thinking, it’s often harder to find information on the hard, practical innovations that will help us to achieve them.

 Springwise believes innovation is vital for driving positive, sustainable change.
 And in our position as the place of record for innovation that matters, we are ideally placed to provide inspiration by showcasing innovations that will help to move the dial on the 17 goals.

-We have therefore begun a series of articles that will share innovative technology and solutions that will help us to achieve the ambitions embodied in the SDGs.
+We have therefore put together a series of articles that share innovative technology and solutions that will help us to achieve the ambitions embodied in the SDGs.

-Sign up to the Sustainable Source newsletter to receive regular updates on the green innovations that matter, and to receive our insights on innovation and the SDGs straight to your inbox.
+Sign up to the Sustainable Source newsletter to receive regular updates on the green innovations that matter.

 The world is on course for warming of around 2.7 degrees Celsius above pre-industrial levels.
 Scientists warn that this level of warming will cause massive social, economic, and environmental damage.
 Urgent action is needed now to limit the effects of climate change – effects that are already being seen around the world.
 READ MORE